Skip to main content

 This content applies to England

-If the 21st day of the period is a day when the court office is closed, the 21-day period extends to the day when the court office is next open.[4]
+Where the 21st day of the period falls on a day when the court office is closed, the 21-day period extends to the day when the court office is next open.[4]
 Similarly, an appeal will have been brought in time if the papers are posted at the court office on the 21st day after the court has closed for that day.[5]

 If the local authority has reached a review decision late